-One of the most underappreciated traits of the best leaders is surprising: they also tend to be great managers.
+What's one of the most surprising traits of great leaders?
+They also tend to be great managers.

 “Management” is typically seen as a lower form of leadership.
 But in my estimation, it’s just as important.
 While leadership is about influencing what you can’t control (how inspired and engaged your employees are, how invested they are in the company’s vision), management is all about managing what you can control (who to hire, what targets to aim for, how to allocate resources, and how to adjust when problems or opportunities arise).